Bowding/SWM-CW2-Diamond-Hunter/README.md

 If no error message is popped out, your settings are saved successfully! : )

 Additional info:
 DiamondHunter_MapViewer.jar is saved in bin folder.
-After setting the positions of items, the coordinates are saved in a .data file, and saved in Resources/Maps folder of the project folder.
+After setting the positions of items, the coordinates are saved in a .data file, which is saved in Resources/Maps folder of the project folder.